Watch the webinar now:

 • Cost optimization: Identification of potential savings along the value chain

-• Basis for negotiation: sound basis for price negotiations based on actual costs
+• Basis for negotiation: sound basis for price negotiation techniques based on actual costs

 • Significance for purchasing